0abc/0abc-a22/readme.md

 * A new resource: silver (see below)
 * Warships, mercenaries, champions, and several structures consume resources (see below)
 * Heroes and ships require 0 population
-* Females can no longer build, but can gather resources
+* Women can no longer build, but can gather resources
   * citizen soldiers and slaves can both build and gather resources
   * mercenary soldiers can build, but can no longer gather resources
   * champion soldiers can neither build nor gather resources